troyGH/SocialHub/README.md

-# CS174_Project
 # SocialHub - Classic Social Networking Site
 # Author - Troy Nguyen, Vinay Ponnaganti, Aiden Nguyen, Yu-Kai Huang
-# This project is for the use of SJSU CS174 Spring 2016 Project.
-All rights reserved.
+This project is for the use of SJSU CS174 Spring 2016 Project.
+All rights reserved.<br />

-Our goal is to develop a classic social networking site, such as Myspace.com.
+Our goal is to develop a classic social networking site, such as Myspace.com. <br />

 WORKING FEATURES: <br />
 1. Login & Registration. <br />